You already know how painful varicose veins can be. Your legs swell, discolor, and feel like bags of sand by the end of the day.

 The general procedure for these treatments follows a similar path.
 First, the affected saphenous vein must be closed down using a variety of methods such as medical adhesives, thermal energy, or laser energy.
 Next, the accumulated blood reroutes to healthier veins.
 Over time, the diseased vein hardens and reabsorbs into body.

-Only a highly qualified vein specialist can tell you which varicose veins treatment is most suitable for your specific condition.
+Only a vein doctor can tell you which varicose veins treatment is most suitable for your specific condition.
 In order to determine a treatment path, the vein doctor has to study your condition and consider your medical and family history.

-If you have varicose veins, book a consultation with a diplomat-certified vein doctor today.
+If you have varicose veins, book a consultation with a vein doctor today.

 Are Varicose Vein Natural Treatments Useful?